cmoro-deusto/docker-tomcat8/README.md

 Ubuntu 14.04/16.04, Oracle JDK 8 and Tomcat 8 based docker container.

 # Description
-You should run this container on the background and mount the volume with your web app inside.
+You should run this container in the background and mount the volume with your web app inside.

 Includes: